codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 The end result is the a continuous deployment pipeline where all release candidates that don't pass tests never reach production.

+## Canary deployments

+Blue/Green deployments are great for minimizing downtime after a deployment, but they are not perfect.
+If your new version has a hidden issue that manifests itself only after some time (i.e. it is not detected by your smoke tests) then **all** your users will be affected, because the traffic switch is all or nothing.

+An improved deployment method is canary deployments.
+These function similar to blue/green, but instead of switching 100% of live traffic all at once to the new version, you can instead move only a subset of users.

+{% include image.html
+lightbox="true"
+file="/images/guides/progressive-delivery/how-canary-deployments-work.png"
+url="/images/guides/progressive-delivery/how-canary-deployments-work.png"
+alt="Canary Deployments"
+caption="Canary Deployments"
+max-width="50%"
+%}

+1. In the beginning all users of the application are routed to the current version (shown as blue color).
+A key point is that all traffic passes from a load balancer
+1. A new version is deployed (shown as green color).
+This version gets only a very small amount of live traffic (for example 10%)
+1. Developers can test internally and monitor their metrics to verify the new release.
+If they are confident, they can redirect more traffic to the new version (for example 33%)
+1. If everything goes well the old version is discarded completely.
+All traffic is now redirected to the new version.
+We are back to initial state (order of colors does not matter)

+The major benefit of this pattern is that if at any point in time the new version has issues, only a small subset of live users are affected.
+And like blue/green deployments, performing a rollback is as easy as resetting the load balancer to send no traffic to the canary version.
+Switching the load balancer is much faster than redeploying a new version, resulting in minimum disruption for existing users.

+There are several variations of this pattern.
+The amount of live traffic that you send to the canary at each step as well as the number of steps are user configurable.
+A simple approach would have just two steps (10%, 100%) while a more complex one could move traffic in a gradual way (10%, 30%, 60%, 90%, 100%).

+>Note that canary deployments are more advanced than blue/green deployments and are also more complex to setup.
+The loadbalancer is now much smarter as it can handle two streams of traffic at the same time with different destinations of different weights.
+You also need a way (usually an API) to instruct the loadbalancer to change the weight distribution of the traffic streams.
+If you are just getting started with progressive delivery, we suggest you master blue/green deployments first, before adopting canaries.

 ## What to read next